 Benefits of eClosing for consumers

 When lenders modernize the closing process with digital closing options, they are sending the message that customer experience is a priority. eClosing benefits consumers by allowing them to complete the process from home or wherever they are — eliminating the need to rearrange their schedule in order to accommodate an office visit.
 What was once a tedious process with endless hoops to jump through becomes another step within a smooth, efficient experience.
 Our solution, Blend Close, empowers consumers by giving them the ability to choose the closing option that they prefer.
-Blend’s Digital Lending Platform provides a seamless, consistent experience from application to close.
+Blend’s unified platform provides a seamless, consistent experience from application to close.

 Making sense of different eClose documents and available options